dchorazkiewicz/Physics-2024-25-Summer/docs/Exercises_for_Students/exercises_dch.md

 1. Analyze the possible trajectories (e.g., parabolic, hyperbolic, elliptical) of a payload released near Earth.
 2. Perform a numerical analysis to compute the path of the payload based on given initial conditions (position, velocity, and altitude).
 3. Discuss how these trajectories relate to orbital insertion, reentry, or escape scenarios.
-4. <span style="text-decoration: line-through;">Optional: </span>Develop a computational tool to simulate and visualize the motion of the payload under Earth's gravity, accounting for initial velocities and directions.
+4. Develop a computational tool to simulate and visualize the motion of the payload under Earth's gravity, accounting for initial velocities and directions.

 ---